evandrocoan/lark/README.md

 without additional code on your part.

 **Experts**:
-Lark lets you choose between Earley and LALR(1), to trade-off power and speed.
+Pushdown lets you choose between Earley and LALR(1), to trade-off power and speed.
 It also contains a CYK parser and unique features such as a contextual-lexer.

-Lark can:
+Pushdown can:

  - Parse all context-free grammars, and handle all ambiguity
  - Build a parse-tree automagically, no construction code required